iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 The data model is central to the product.

-A minimum schema would likely include:
+The core schema for the platform includes:

 - workspace
 - system